beba2123/PYTHON-15DAYS-CHALLANGE/README.md

 # Calling the greet method
 base_obj.greet()    # Output: "Hello from the base class!" derived_obj.greet() # Output: "Hello from the derived class!"

+===>>>  Abstract Class
+=> it is a class that cannot be instantiated directly and is meant to be subclasse by the other class.it serves as blue print for other classes to define common method and attributes
+=>python by nature  doesnot have or provide a built in keyword for defining  absract classes like some other programming language. however it provide an "abc" module as a base class that stands for abstract  class and additionally, you can use the 'abstractmethod' decorator from the module to mark specific method.

+from abc import ABC, abstractmethod

+class AbstractClassExample(ABC):

+    @abstractmethod  -> this one is a decorator for specifing the method

+    def abstract_method(self):
+        pass

+    def regular_method(self):
+        print("This is a regular method.")

+# Attempting to instantiate the abstract class will raise an error
+# instance = AbstractClassExample()

+class ConcreteClassExample(AbstractClassExample):

+    def abstract_method(self):  ->>overriding the abstract method.
+        print("Implementation of abstract_method.")

+# Creating an instance of the concrete subclass
+instance = ConcreteClassExample()
+instance.abstract_method()
+instance.regular_method()